Top 15 Countries by GDP in 2020

 - GDP – Purchasing Power Parity (PPP): $20.81 trillion

 A number of factors contribute to the success of the United States.
 An entrepreneurial environment that encourages hard work and long hours certainly helps.
 But decentralized government, advanced research universities, and favorable regulatory environments also contribute.
+The United States will likely always be in the top countries by GDP in the world.

 - GDP – Nominal: $14.86 trillion